mo-tarek/learning-log/README.md

-# learning-log
+# First steps
-Document my journey learning CS
+I will start this journey by learning C programming language!